Galliford Try has won a £27m deal for a town centre development in Dorchester, Dorset.

-Galliford Try has won a £38m contract to build an office in Reading.
+Galliford Try has won a £41m contract to build a new housing development in Earlsfield, south London.

 Focus on Galliford Try